Updated June 11th, 2020.

 2. Visit Playa Grande

-Nearby beach, Playa Grande can be reached by a 15-minute walk that has a great viewpoint over the whole coastline.
+One of Colombia’s best beaches, Playa Grande can be reached by a 15-minute walk that has a great viewpoint over the whole coastline.
 The trail begins on the right of Taganga Beach.
 If you can’t find it just ask a local fisherman.

 However, please note that several robbery incidents have been reported by travellers taking this short walk, even during the daylight hours.
 So if you decide to do it, better not to bring any expensive belongings with you!